 School Student: $25

-This includes sled, helmet, instruction and heaps of rides (from the top, if deemed proficient enough and time permits)
+This includes sled, helmet, instruction, 1 hour on the track and heaps of rides (from the half-way, if deemed proficient enough and time permits)

 Allow 60-80 minutes.

-New in 2012 - Luge under floodlight every Friday and Saturday night!
+Luge under floodlight Friday and Saturday nights, by arrangement!

 Whilst in Naseby - why not consider doing a fun-filled trifecta?